The Government Procurement Review: European Union

 There are four main types of remedies that must be available to the review body under the review procedures.
 The first three are:

 - interim suspension of the award of the contract pending review by the first instance review body, which must continue at least for the standstill period; the review body's decision as to whether to uphold this interim suspension can take into account the consequences of the continued suspension for all interests likely to be affected, as well as any public interest;

-- set aside of an unlawful decision; this includes the power to amend the invitation to tender, the contract documents and other documents relating to the contract award procedure, to stop the procurement and to order a new procurement; and
+- set aside of an unlawful decision, which includes the power to amend the invitation to tender, the contract documents and other documents relating to the contract award procedure to stop the procurement and to order a new procurement; and

-- the power to award damages (compensation) to a person harmed by the infringement.85
+- the power to award damages (compensation) to a person harmed by the infringement.87

 The fourth and arguably most powerful remedy is that of ineffectiveness.
 Ineffectiveness must be available in three situations:

 - if an authority has illegally awarded a contract without prior publication of a contract notice;

 - if an authority has awarded a contract in breach of the standstill period or suspension of contract award and a bidder has thereby been deprived of the possibility to complain about some other infringement that has affected the bidder's chance of obtaining the contract; and